Higher Education in a Further Education College (FE)

-A Foundation Degree is a degree level qualification combining academic study with work-place learning.
-Designed with employers, they aim to equip people with the skills, knowledge and understanding to achieve academic results as well as improved performance and productivity in the work place.
+A Foundation Degree is a degree-level qualification combining academic study with work-place learning.
+Designed with employers, they aim to equip people with the skills, knowledge and understanding to achieve academic results as well as being able to do the job.
 Foundation Degrees are aimed at particular jobs or professions and intended to provide professional skills for people currently working in these industries or for those hoping to enter.

-A Foundation Degree is the equivalent of two thirds of a full Honours Degree and are often offered as full- or part-time.
-There are no set entry requirements for Foundation Degrees: for learners who have just completed a Level 3 qualification, UCAS points might be required.
-To ‘top-up’ a Foundation Degree to a full Honours Degree requires a further year of study at the college or partner university.
+A Foundation Degree is the equivalent of two thirds of a full degree and they are often offered as full- or part-time.
+There are no set entry requirements for Foundation Degrees, but they can vary: for learners who have just completed a Level 3 qualification, UCAS points might be required.
+'Topping up’ a Foundation Degree to a full Honours Degree requires a further year of study at the college or partner university.
 See UCAS for more information.
-An example of a Foundation Degree offered at University Centre Somerset is Mechanical Engineering.

 Many colleges offering HE courses work in partnership with universities local to them.
-This means you may be able to study a full Honours Degree at your local college but be awarded the qualification by a university.
-Universities work closely with colleges offering their degree programmes to make sure the quality of teaching is up to their standards and you often have access to the University’s resources such as online support or library services.
+This means you may be able to study a full degree at your local college but be awarded the qualification by a university.
+In addition, you often have access to the University’s resources such as online support or library services.

 How to find out more and how to apply

 If you want to find out more about what is offered near you, visit your local college’s website.
-Alternatively, all full time HE courses, whether taught at FE colleges or universities, can be found on the UCAS website.
-The UCAS website will give details of all entry requirements and course content.
-To apply to a local college’s HE programme for a full time course, you will have to submit an application through UCAS.
+Alternatively, all full-time HE courses, whether taught at FE colleges or universities, can be found on the UCAS website.
+The UCAS website gives details of all entry requirements and course content.
+For full-time courses apply through UCAS.
 As a HE learner you will be eligible to apply for student finance too through Student Finance England.